 There is something profoundly satisfying about decluttering a space.
 When we tidy our space and get rid of the excess, we also begin the process of clearing the excess in our minds.
-Here is a link on how to tackle the problem of physical decluttering.
 It is the first key to re-establishing more balance and control over your life.

 Once you have achieved order in your physical space you are then ready to create order in your mind.
 Decluttering the mind can seem like a mammoth task because many people are quite literally terrified of what they will find in the dim dark recesses of their sub-conscious.
 But take heart, it isn’t a job that has to be done all at once, and the enormous advantages to your health and wellbeing of clearing out old mental junk far outweigh the discomfort of tackling this job.